gomoob/grunt-phpdocumentor/README.md

 ## Release History

-### 0.3.1
+### 0.4.0

+ * **BREAKING CHANGE, WARNING**: Now the `bin` option has been deleted and replaced by the `phar` option, if `null` is passed to the `phar` option then the plugin uses the `phpdoc` command available, if the `phar` option is `undefined` then the plugin uses the packaged phpDocumentor PHAR, if the `phar` option is not `null` and not `undefined` then it express a path to a phpDocumentor PHAR file on the file system
+ * Add more robust unit tests
- * Now the unit tests of the `develop` branch are executed on the GoMoob continuous integration server each time the source code is updated on this branch
+ * The unit tests are executed on the `develop` branch with the GoMoob continuous integration server each time the source code is updated on this branch
- * Now the plugin inspects `[Exception]` in the phpDocumentor output to know if a phpDocumentor exception has been encountered and make the Grunt task fail
+ * Now the plugin inspects the `[Exception]` string in the phpDocumentor output to know if a phpDocumentor exception has been encountered and make the Grunt task fail
  * Add the build with grunt badge to the README.MD file
+ * Global documentation improvements
  * Add lot of comments in the plugin code
  * The `bin\phpdoc` bash script has been deleted because bash is not installed on all UNIX platforms and because using a bash script is not portable across platforms
- * Now the `bin` option is deprecated and replaced by the `phar` option, if `null` is passed to the `phar` option then the plugin uses the `phpdoc` command available, if the `phar` option is `undefined` then the plugin uses the packaged phpDocumentor PHAR, if the `phar` option is not `null` and not `undefined` then it express a path to a phpDocumentor PHAR file on the file system
  * Upgrade the phpDocumentor PHAR to version 2.2.0 of phpDocumentor
  * Remove the use of the loadash `_.extend()` function and replace it with the standard Grunt `task.options()` function
  * Now the plugin checks if PHP CLI is available at command line
  * Global refactoring
+ * Begin to support the execution of the `help`, `parse`, `project:parse`, `transform`, `project:transform`, `list`, `template:list` commands

 ### 0.3.0